 Cheque bouncing / dishonour cases are usually pretty open and shut.
-A garden variety case is where a cheque is dishonoured; Complainant issues legal notice; in the event of no response, file complaint before Magistrate and have your day in Court.
+A garden variety case is where a cheque is dishonoured; Complainant issues legal notice; in the event of no response, files complaint before Magistrate and have your day in Court.
 Generally, Accused settle the matter though mediation / out of the Court settlement and pay up in installments.
 In other cases, trials go on for whole nine yards and as a matter of practice, conviction is awarded, unless case is thrown out after trial.

 A post I wrote 3 years earlier about cheque bouncing cases can be accessed here.